dnmalenke/Calc2KeyCE/README.md

 Install TI-Connect CE if you don't already have it

-Download and Copy the CE C 'Standard' Libraries https://github.com/CE-Programming/libraries/releases/ to your calculator Copy usbdrvce.8xv to your calculator
+Download and Copy the CE C 'Standard' Libraries https://github.com/CE-Programming/libraries/releases/ to your calculator <br/>
+Copy usbdrvce.8xv to your calculator<br/>
 Copy CALC2KEY.8xp to your calculator and run the program

 If it is your first time, use a program like Zadig https://zadig.akeo.ie/ to install the libusb-win32 driver for USB ID 0451 E009